 The provision of Prop 47 having perhaps the most immediate impact on deportation cases is the new California P.C Section 1170.18, which permits a person previously convicted and sentenced to a felony that is now a misdemeanor to petition for resentencing under the new misdemeanor provisions.
 The sentencing court should resentence the petitioner in these cases, unless the person is considered an “unreasonable risk” to commit one of an enumerated list of certain violent crimes in the future.
 Under Prop 47, a post-conviction redesignation of a felony to a misdemeanor is valid for “all purposes,” including deportation treatment.

 Prop 47 is effective now!
 Immigrants who have been ordered deported, are facing possible deportation due to previous convictions or who are facing pending criminal charges are all impacted by this legislation.
-Any immigrant fitting in these categories should immediately consult with an immigration attorney to understand the new law, assess its benefit to his case and strategize accordingly.
+Any immigrant fitting in these categories should immediately consult with a California immigration attorney to understand the new law, assess its benefit to his case and strategize accordingly.